iklick/iklick.github.io/_posts/2020-09-11-optimal-control-framework.md

 The running cost is denoted \$ F(x(t), u(t), t) \$ which assigns a cost to each value of the state, the control input and time.
 These two functions are again assumed to be at least once differentiable in each of their inputs.

-Combining all of these elements into the standard optimal control problem which can be addressed using Pontryagin's principle leads to the following equation:
+Combining all of these elements into the standard optimal control problem which can be addressed using Pontryagin's principle leads to the following:

 $$
 \begin{aligned}